codio-content/Coding_with_Javascript-Numeric_and_string_expressions/.guides/content/Code-equivalent-ff36.md

-We have now written the same logic as Javascript code on the left.
+We have now written the same logic as JavaScript code on the left.

 {Run the code}(node run-user.js content/2-numeric/abc.js 3 4 5 )